 The Login Procedure (10.1.1.1)

-Let me take you through the steps that collectively form the procedure of logging in to 10.1.1.1.
+Let me take you through the steps of forming the logging procedure 10.1.1.1.

-- Assuming you have a stable internet connection, open your web browser.
+• Assuming you have a stable internet connection, open your web browser.
 Brownie points if it has all the updates installed.
-In its address bar, you have to type “http://10.1.1.1“, do so, very cautiously, checking the dots and don’t write the quotes.
+In its address bar, you must type “http://10.1.1.1” cautiously, checking the dots and not writing the quotes.

-- After you performed step 1 and hit enter, you will get to the login page in seconds.
-There you have to fill your login details.
+• After you perform step 1 and hit enter, you will get to the login page in seconds.
+There, you have to fill in your login details.
 Passwords are usually case-sensitive, so be mindful of that.

-If you changed the credentials earlier and cannot remember them now, use the default ones to login.
-In case you don’t know what they are, check the manual/guide that comes with the router.
+If you changed the credentials earlier and cannot remember them now, use the default ones to log in.
+If you don’t know what they are, check the manual/guide with the router.
 But before you enter them, you will have to reset the router.

-After filling the required credentials, press the login button.
+After filling in the required credentials, press the login button.

-- If all goes well, as it should, you will be directed to the 10.1.1.1 settings page, which will have several settings.
+• If all goes as planned (which it should), you’ll be taken to the “10.1” settings page, where you’ll find a few settings.
 You can change whatever and however, you want.

 See Also: 192.168.8.1 Admin Login, Password, and IP [Complete Guide]